I identify as a highly sensitive person (HSP). This has an impact on my mental health, my creativity and my abilities as an editor.

 Feedback like that gives me a serious case of the warm fuzzies.

 In terms of my creativity and writing, being an HSP can help me tap into different points of view and channel different emotions pretty well.
 The downside, I find, is feeling overwhelmed with possibilities and ideas, which can make my work spiral into something too big.

 Alternatively, I’ll freeze, not knowing which option to choose, leading to a bad case of creative block.
 If this happens, it helps to set some firm boundaries in place to help me contain my thoughts and ideas.
-For example, instead of writing a novel with six POV characters, I’ll restrict myself to one or two.
+For example, instead of trying to write a novel with four POV characters, I’ll restrict myself to one.

 Understanding ourselves is important

 Over the past few years, I’ve done a lot of self-analysis.
 A groovy old Greek dude called Socrates once said, ‘The unexamined life is not worth living.’
 Pretty strong words, but I do think knowledge is power.
 Wait, am I starting a quote-spiral here?